PacoGuy/Sublime-Settings/README.md

 The Preferences.sublime-settings file code can replace with no modification into the (Sublime: Preferences: Settings - User) file

 NOTE: File created on Linux Sublime Text 3, needs to be tested on other environments
+NOTE: TODO: Code is not displayed properly in README

 Contents of Preferences.sublime-settings:
 ================